Recommendation

 Applicant Request

 - New single-family house fronting Morgan Street, with a side elevation along E. Fourth Avenue.
-The two-story house will measure 26' wide by 57.5' deep and is proposed to be set 16' from the front property line, with a 17.5' corner side setback and a 10.5' interior side setback.
+The two-story house will measure 26' wide (32'-8" with side porch) by 57.5' deep, and the main massing is proposed to be set 22'-8" from the front property line (16' to the front porch), with a 17.5' corner side setback and a 10.5' interior side setback.
 Parking is a 26.3' wide by 28.7' deep concrete pad at the rear of the lot and is accessed via the alley.

-- The house features an 8/12 pitch, hipped roof with a hipped roof dormer centered on the front roof slope, an exterior of engineered wood lap siding (LP Smart Siding, 8" profile, finish not specified) and a raised block foundation clad in brick veneer.
-The design features cornerboards, fascia, and 1' overhanging eaves.
-The façade features a full-length, 6.5' deep front porch with a 4/12 pitch, hipped roof supported by four tapered columns on square bases clad in brick veneer, and it will be accessed via full-length brick steps.
+- The house features an 8/12 pitch, hipped roof with a hipped roof dormer centered on the front roof slope, an exterior of fiber cement lap siding (smooth, 4" reveal) and a raised block foundation clad in brick veneer.
+The design features cornerboards, fascia, a frieze board, and 1' overhanging eaves.
+The façade features a full-length, wrap-around, 6'-8" deep front porch with a 4/12 pitch, hipped roof supported by 8" square columns, and it will be accessed via full-length brick steps.
 The materials for the porch columns and ceiling are not specified.
-The porch flooring will be brushed concrete and the handrailing with be metal with simple balusters.
+The porch flooring will be wood tongue-and-groove, and no railing is proposed.

 Fourth and Gill H